aith/shell-emulation/README.md

      missing, exit with status 0.
 If a non-numeric argument is given, exit with status 127. ls [pathname...]
-     For each file listed, output consists of the inode number, then the size, then the filename. lsr [pathname...]
+     For each file or directory listed, output consists of the inode number, then the size, then the filename. lsr [pathname...]
      As for ls, but a recursive depth-first preorder traversal is done for subdirectories.